jornatf/basic-html5-boilerplate/README.md

 ```

 No installation required

+## Favicons

+You can generate favicons in https://favicon.io/favicon-converter.

 ## Enjoy it !

 Don't hesitate, if you have any suggestions or if you want to improve the boilerplate.